JuliaPhysics/Measurements.jl/README.md

 ### Propagate Uncertainty for Arbitrary Functions ###

-The package provides a new `@uncertain` macro that further extends the power of `Measurements.jl`.
+The package provides the `@uncertain` macro that further extends the power of `Measurements.jl`.
 This macro allows you to propagate uncertainty in arbitrary real functions, including those based on C/Fortran calls, that accept one or two real arguments.
 The macro exploits `derivative` and `gradient` functions from [`Calculus`](https://github.com/johnmyleswhite/Calculus.jl) package in order to perform numerical differentiation.

+### Derivative and Gradient ###

+In order to propagate the uncertainties, `Measurements.jl` keeps track of the total derivative of an expression with respect to all independent measurements from which the expression comes.
+For this reason, the package provides two convenient functions, `Measurements.derivative` and `Measurements.gradient`, to get the total derivative and the gradient of an expression with respect to independent measurements.

 ### Standard Score ###